Aurora & Anew Collaborate with Microsoft to Deliver Landmark 10-Year Agreement

 Primary Responsibilities and Competencies:

-- An enthusiasm for using environmental markets to address critical climate challenges
+- An enthusiasm for using environmental markets to address critical climate challenges.

-Preferred Education, Qualifications & Experience:
+Preferred Education, Qualifications, and Experience:

 - Awareness of trends and developments in biodiversity monitoring frameworks